353 (0)1 494 6358

 In Ireland it is estimated that one in ten people are alcoholic, and that alcoholism in one person, directly affects the lives of at least 4-5 others.
 Alcohol is a drug, a sedative, which depresses the central nervous system.
 Used consistently and long term, it can cause liver damage, heart and other health problems, and inevitably physical dependency.
-Alcoholism has a devastating impact on each family member and on the family as a whole.
+Also alcoholism has a devastating impact on each family member and on the family as a whole.

 Alcoholism is a primary illness, which if left untreated can cause serious physical, emotional, spiritual, interpersonal and social problems for the individual involved and their families.
-Alcoholism is an addiction, a dependency relationship on alcohol which becomes extreme and unhealthy.
+Plus alcoholism is an addiction, a dependency relationship on alcohol which becomes extreme and unhealthy.
 Like other addictions it is progressive and ultimately, without intervention, will result in death.